 - Red Cross Blood Drives to provide blood for people in need due to accidents and/or natural disasters

-- Lunch Bunch/Second Helping for Mission of Mercy providing hot meals for patients and staff
+- Lunch Bunch/Second Helping for Mission of Mercy providing hot meals for staff

 - Luncheons for Bereaved Families